 Read more about the tradition and find out how to see one

-Bakewell Show and other agricultural shows
+Bakewell Country Festival and other agricultural shows

 Throughout the summer